 There’s no one way to explore New York; no definitive guide that allows you to tick everything off.
-So, if you are in need of a few tips to get started, this is for you.
+One of the best things about this sprawling city is that you often come across its gems by accident, and there’s always something new to discover.
+But if you are in need of a few tips to get you started, we’ve got you.

 The City List is Service95’s new series: our personal recs for places to stay, visit and dine in our favourite cities around the world.
 Think of this list as your jumping off point, with plenty of room for you to stumble across your own gems as you explore – because that’s how city life should be.